dustinpfister/blog_posts/_posts/threejs-capsule-geometry.md

 ### 1.2 - Making a Sphere with capsule geometry

-If I set the length to zero then the capsule geometry can be used as a nother way to create a kind of sphere shape.
+If I set the length to zero then the capsule geometry can be used as a another way to create a kind of sphere shape.

 ```js
 //-------- ----------